CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 Chapter 4

-1. Specify the common-law rules used by the IRS to determine whether a person is an employee for purposes of FICA, FUTA and federal income tax withholding.
+1. Specify the common-law rules used by the IRS to determine whether a person is an employee, recognize reasonable pay, recall deposit rules for accumulated taxes and the application of employment taxes.

-2. Identify the tests for wages to be deductible and how excluded fringe benefits can result in more employer deductions and incentive-based compensation to employees.
+2. Identify how excluded fringe benefits can result in more employer deductions and incentive-based compensation to employees.

 3. Recognize the use of deferred compensation agreements including the basic types of nonqualified deferred compensation, and the tax consequences related to these plans.